 I am licensed as both a Commercial and Residential contractor, what are my continuing education requirements?

 If you are licensed for both commercial and residential work, you must fulfill the continuing education requirements for both the residential and commercial licenses.
-However, continuing education hours taken for the residential license also apply to the commercial requirements.
+However, continuing education hours completed for the residential license also apply to the commercial requirements.

 When does my Oregon CCB license expire?
 How often do I renew my CCB license?

 Oregon CCB licenses expire two years from the date the contractor was originally licensed.